sztelzer/01011010/README.md

     ]
 }
 ```

-In case you hit a malformed or non existent shipping port code, the response will be the status code `404` `not found`.
+In case you hit a malformed or non existent shipping port code, the response will be the status code `404 not found`.
 If you try other http method, will get `invalid request method`
 If something awful happens inside our service, it will respond some various `5xx` codes relative to the problem.

 ## Running the service

-**TLDR; having docker and make on your system run make at the root directory of this repo.**
+**TLDR; having docker and make on your system run make at the root directory of this repository.**
 ```
-01011010 % make
+01011010 % make BIND_PATH=~/shipping JSON_FILENAME=ports.json
 ```
 The commands in make are cascading dependent, each running all others before:
 - `make proto` Update the protocol buffers packages